 In 1973, a trip to Trader Joe’s would have offered you many items that you won’t find today, like pantyhose, which was sold until 1978.
 In 1975, they started cutting and wrapping cheese for the first time, and in 1977 they expanded their private label with fun names like Trader Ming’s, Trader Giotto’s, and Pilgrim Joe and introduced the first reusable canvas grocery bag.
 In 1979, Coulombe cashed out and sold the company to German entrepreneur Theo Albrecht, who also owned the German supermarket chain Aldi Nord; Trader Joe's is still owned by his heirs today.
 By the late 1980s, the chain had expanded into Northern California, in 1993 the first Arizona location opened.
 1995 brought expansion into the Pacific Northwest, and in 1996, the first two East Coast locations opened outside Boston.

 Between 1990 and 2001, the number of store locations quintupled and revenue shot through the roof as they rolled out on average 10 new items per week.
 During this time, they also introduced supermarket innovations like paper bags with handles.
 In 2002, they introduced one of their most notorious products: a $1.99 bottle of wine, produced by Charles Shaw, that was actually decent.
 It came to be known as “Two Buck Chuck” (the price in most locations has since gone up to $2.99).

 Trader Joe’s found success by anticipating the needs of their customers — in many cases knowing what the customer would want even before they did — and selling it to them at a low price in a fun atmosphere.
 Today, there are nearly 460 stores across the United States according to the company, with the majority in California but more being added regularly.
-Read on for 10 fun Trader Joe’s facts to keep in mind the next time you pay them a visit, and learn some things you didn't know about the products sold at Trader Joe's here.
+Click here for 20 fun Trader Joe’s facts to keep in mind the next time you pay them a visit, and learn some things you didn't know about the products sold at Trader Joe's here.